envdes/clmu-app/docs/examples/explore_up.md

 # Exploration of climate sensitive of different urban parameters using clmu-app

 As the examples describe, one of the useful functions of clmu-app is to explore the urban climate with a changing urban surface parameters.
-Investigating this, we can gain information on urban planning/design or offer opportunities for other urban related subjects.
+By investigating this, we can gain information on urban planning/design or offer opportunities for other urban related subjects.

 Here we explored the 24 girds that contain most developed cities in the world (ref: https://en.wikipedia.org/wiki/Globalization_and_World_Cities_Research_Network ).

-We selected three categories of urban parameters, including morphological, radiative and thermal index.
-The CLMU can simulate 3 urban class.
+The CLMU can simulate 3 urban classes.
 Only the high density urban is considered in this experiment as HD has an obvious urban effect and is ubiquitous in each grid.
+We selected three categories of urban parameters, including morphological, radiative and thermal parameters, for sensitive analysis.

 **Results preview**